GodotVR/TiltFiveGodot4/README.md

-# TiltFiveGodot
+# TiltFiveGodot4

-TiltFiveGodot is **GDExtension** for the Godot engine to connect to the [Tilt Five](https://www.tiltfive.com/) system.
+TiltFiveGodot4 is **GDExtension** for the Godot 4 engine to connect to the [Tilt Five](https://www.tiltfive.com/) system.
 It extends Godot's **XRInterface** and has functions to connect glasses and signals for connection events.

 This extension is not ready for general use yet.
 It is incomplete and currently requires a custom build of Godot.

+Godot must be run with the Compatibility renderer because Tilt Five does not currently support Vulcan.

 ## Platforms

-Currently only Windows 10/11 is supported because that is the only platform supported by Tilt Five.
-T5 linux support is supposed to come at some point in the future and support for that platform will revisited when it becomes available.
+Currently only Windows 10/11 is supported.
+Tilt Five Linux and Android support are recent additions and and support for those platforms will investigated.

 ## Build